5T33Z0/OC-Little-Translated/05_Laptop-specific_Patches/Battery_Patches/i_ThinkPad/README.md

 The ThinkPad Battery system consists of 2 categories: `single` and `dual` battery systems.

-- A single battery system is a machine equipped with one battery and only one battery in defined in ACPI.
+- A single battery system is a machine equipped with one battery and only one battery defined in ACPI.
 - A dual battery system is a machine is equipped with up to two batteries.
 The second battery is optional and can be installed later.
-A dual battery system may have one battery or two batteries.
+A dual battery system may have one or two batteries.

 For example, the T470/T470s belongs in the dual battery systems category whereas the T470P belongs in the single battery category.
-On the other hand the T430 series belongs to the dual battery systems, although the machine itself has only one battery, but a second battery can be installed through the optical drive bit.
+On the other hand the T430 series belongs to the dual battery systems, although the machine itself has only one battery installed ex factory, but a second one can be installed in the optical drive bay.

 ## Instructions
 In order to get your battery percentage indicator working correctly, you have to do the following: